An Adventurous 3 Day Auckland Itinerary

 Stonyridge Vineyard and Mudbrick Vineyard & Restaurant are two highly-recommended wineries to visit.
 To see multiple vineyards, try a wine tour with Waiheke Wine Tours.
 Don't forget to purchase a few bottles to take home with you!

-🏨 Stay near Waiheke Island
+🏨 Accommodations close to Waiheke Island

-☂️ Visit Waiheke Island with a tour
+☂️ Visit Waiheke Island with an excursion

 Viaduct Harbour